SumirVats2003/ML-Programs/Notes.md

     - Ordinal Data (inherent order)
         - Give a number

 - <b>Quantitative:</b> numerical valued data (could be discrete or continuous).
-Ex: Length, Tempetature
+Ex: Length, Temperature
     - Can be continuous or discrete

 ### <b>Types of Predictions</b>